Learning Hard Retrieval Decoder Attention for Transformers: Experiment

 \subsection{Settings}

-We applied joint Byte-Pair Encoding (BPE) \cite{sennrich2015neural} with $32k$ merging operations on both data sets to address the unknown word issue.
+We applied joint Byte-Pair Encoding (BPE) \citep{sennrich2015neural} with $32k$ merging operations on both data sets to address the unknown word issue.
 We only kept sentences with a maximum of $256$ subword tokens for training.
 Training sets were randomly shuffled in every training epoch.
+We followed \citet{vaswani2017attention} for experiment settings.
+We used a beam size of $4$ for decoding with the averaged model of the last $5$ checkpoints for the Transformer Base setting and $20$ checkpoints for the Transformer Big setting saved with an interval of $1,500$ training steps, and evaluated tokenized case-sensitive BLEU.

-Though \newcite{zhang2019improving,xu2020dynamically} suggest using a large batch size which may lead to improved performance, we used a batch size of $25k$ target tokens which was achieved through gradient accumulation of small batches to fairly compare with previous work \cite{vaswani2017attention,xu2020lipschitz}.
-The training steps for Transformer Base and Transformer Big were $100k$ and $300k$ respectively following \newcite{vaswani2017attention}.
+Though \citet{zhang2019improving,xu2020dynamically} suggest using a large batch size which may lead to improved performance, we used a batch size of $25k$ target tokens which was achieved through gradient accumulation of small batches to fairly compare with \citet{vaswani2017attention}.
+The training steps for Transformer Base and Transformer Big were $100k$ and $300k$ respectively following \citet{vaswani2017attention}.
+Parameters were initialized under the Lipschitz constraint \citep{xu2020lipschitz}.

-The number of warm-up steps was set to $8k$,\footnote{\url{https://github.com/tensorflow/tensor2tensor/blob/v1.15.4/tensor2tensor/models/transformer.py\#L1818}.} and each training batch contained at least $25k$ target tokens.
-We used a dropout of $0.1$ for all experiments except for the Transformer Big on the En-De task which was $0.3$.
-For the Transformer Base setting, the embedding dimension and the hidden dimension of the position-wise feed-forward neural network were $512$ and $2,048$ respectively, corresponding values for the Transformer Big setting were $1024$ and $4096$ respectively.
-Parameters were initialized under the Lipschitz Constraint \cite{xu2020lipschitz}.
-We employed a label smoothing \cite{Szegedy2016Rethinking} value of $0.1$.
-We used the Adam optimizer \cite{Kingma15Adam} with $0.9$, $0.98$ and $10^{-9}$ as $\beta_{1}$, $\beta_{2}$ and $\epsilon$.
-We followed \newcite{vaswani2017attention} for the other settings.

-We used a beam size of $4$ for decoding, and evaluated tokenized case-sensitive BLEU \footnote{\url{https://github.com/moses-smt/mosesdecoder/blob/master/scripts/generic/multi-bleu.perl}} with the averaged model of the last $5$ checkpoints for the Transformer Base setting and $20$ checkpoints for the Transformer Big setting saved with an interval of $1,500$ training steps.